-Rhondda Cynon Taff County Borough Council (RCTCBC) has recognised a need to act on the Climate Change crisis and has committed to becoming a Net Zero Local Authority by the target date of 2030.
-RCTCBC's Climate Change Strategy 2021 - 2025 proposes that by 2030 the Local Authority will achieve carbon neutral status in contribution to the All-Wales target of Net Zero by 2050.
+Rhondda Cynon Taf County Borough Council (RCTCBC) has recognised a need to act on the Climate Change crisis and has committed to becoming a Net Zero Local Authority by the target date of 2030, and in doing so, contribute to the Welsh Government goal of all Public Sector organizations becoming Net Zero by 2050.
 RCTCBC has recognised that fundamental changes are needed and in 2019, the Council established a Climate Change Cabinet Steering Group.
 This sub-committee of the Council's Cabinet is charged with developing the Council's response to the Climate Change Agenda, to inform the development of the Council's Climate Change Strategy and ultimately support Cabinet in achieving RCTCBC's Net Zero goal of 2030.